Cancer causes cells to divide uncontrollably. This can result in tumors, damage to the immune system, and other impairment that can be fatal.

 - Targeted therapies perform functions within cancerous cells to prevent them from multiplying.
 They can also boost the immune system.
 Two examples of these therapies are small-molecule drugs and monoclonal antibodies.

 Doctors will often employ more than one type of treatment to maximize effectiveness.

 Each year, more than 40,000 people in the country receive a diagnosis of one of the following types of cancer:

 - colon and rectal

 - non-Hodgkin’s lymphoma

 Other forms are less common.
-According to the National Cancer Institute, there are over 100 types of cancer.
+According to the National Cancer Institute, there are

 Cancer development and cell division